egor7/blog-1/csv/csv.md

 Comma-separated text files (CSV) are the most fundamental format for data processing.
 All programming languages and software that support working with relational data, also provide some level of CSV handling.
 You can persist and process data without installing a database management system.
 It is a lightweight form of storing, processing and sharing data.

-The CSV format predates personal computers and has been one of the most common data exchange format for almost 50 years.
+The CSV format predates personal computers and has been one of the most common data exchange formats for almost 50 years.
 CSV files will remain with us in the future.
 Working with this format efficiently is a core requirement of a productive developer, data engineer, DevOps person, etc…

 This article provides a glimpse into the available tools to process CSV files and describes how kdb+ and its query language q raise CSV processing to a new level of performance and simplicity.

 ## Linux command-line tools
-Linux shells, like Bash, support arrays.
+Many CSV processing need to be done in a Linux or Mac environment that has a powerful terminal console with some kind of shells on it.
+Most shells, like Bash, support arrays.
 You can read a CSV line-by-line and store all fields in an array variable.
 You can use built-in string manipulation and integer calculations (even float calculations with e.g `bc -l`) to operate on cell values.
 The code will be lengthy and hard to maintain.

 General text processing tools like [`awk`](https://en.wikipedia.org/wiki/AWK) and [`sed`](https://en.wikipedia.org/wiki/Sed) scripts may result in shorter and simpler code.
 Commands like [`cut`](https://en.wikipedia.org/wiki/Cut_(Unix)), [`sort`](https://en.wikipedia.org/wiki/Sort_(Unix)), [`uniq`](https://en.wikipedia.org/wiki/Uniq) and [`paste`](https://en.wikipedia.org/wiki/Paste_(Unix)) further simplify CSV processing.
 You can specify the separator and **refer to fields by positions**.